matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 - `attestations` (`[Attestation]` (see below)): The published attestations or revocations for the device.
-This array MUST only include the attestations or revocations that come from devices belonging to the user calling the endpoint, or belonging to the user that the attestation is about.
+This array MUST only include the attestations or revocations made by devices belonging to the user calling the endpoint, or made by devices the user that the attestation is about.
+For example, when Alice calls this endpoint to fetch information about Bob's devices, this array will only include attestations made by Alice's devices or by Bob's other devices.

 TODO: `keys/query` may need to include devices that have been logged out, in order to avoid unexpectedly breaking trust chains, so we may want to recommend